Dancing on the Waves: Composition

 "Dancing on the Waves" is composed in the key of E with a moderate rock tempo of 97 beats per minute and a musical time signature of 6/8.
 The singers' vocal range spans from G♯3 to C♯5.

 Commercial performance

 "Dancing on the Waves" debuted at No. 48 on the US Christian Airplay chart.

 Music videos

-The live music video of "Dancing on the Waves", recorded at Young Life Sharptop Cove in Jasper, Georgia, was released by We the Kingdom on August 16, 2019, on YouTube.
+The live music video of "Dancing on the Waves", recorded at Sharptop Cove - A Young Life Camp, in Jasper, Georgia, was released by We the Kingdom on August 16, 2019, on YouTube.
 An acoustic performance video of the song recorded at the Boiler Room at Neuhoff Site, Nashville, Tennessee, was published on YouTube on November 7, 2019.
 On August 7, 2020, We the Kingdom released an audio video of the song showcasing the Holy Water cover art.
 We the Kingdom released the lyric video for the radio version of "Dancing on the Waves" on September 10, 2021.